equalizedigital/block-email-domains-for-gravityforms/readme.txt

 4. screenshot-4.png shows the form with the default validation message.

 == Changelog ==

+= 1.0.2 =
+* Add support for email fields with the confirmation field enabled

 = 1.0.1 =
 * Remove case sensitivity on domains